TAKE LESSONS

 While I am happy to accept payments by credit card, there is a 3.8% fee added to invoices to cover my processing fees.
 Thank you for understanding.

-You may also pay by personal checks and cash.
+You may also pay by personal check and cash.

 SONGBOOKS